-These FAQs and more found at the Learning Commons Tutoring Program Website.
+These FAQs and more found at Learning Support Services Tutoring Program Website.

 Tutors normally meet with students for 50 minute sessions twice per week.
 You are required to attend regularly.
 If you do not feel that you can commit to meeting regularly twice a week, every week, then discuss with your advisor the use of other campus resources, such as SI, the drop-in lab, TAs, etc.

 Tutors are not here primarily to explain information to you.
 The goal of tutoring is to help you help yourself.
 Thus, your tutor will assist you in developing learning strategies that will be effective for you in this class.
 For example, if you have an exam coming up, your tutor may help you predict test questions and then quiz you over those questions.
 If you are having difficulty solving a math problem, your tutor may help you develop a list of steps involved in solving the problem.

 Tutors are trained to get you actively involved in the sessions--you will be the person doing most of the talking in the tutoring sessions.

 Please note, tutors will not explain content of material that hasn’t been read, re-teach information due to class absences, or prep students who haven’t studied for exams.

 If you can’t make it to a session, it is your responsibility to call the tutoring office at (509) 963-2131 the day before tutoring is scheduled.
 The only exceptions are in cases of illness or emergency, for which we ask for as much notice as possible.